staslist/A-Lister/ReadMe.md

 ## Upcoming

 I will be overhauling A-Lister into a webtool with complementary CL and GU interfaces.
-Planned time of completion: spring 2022.
+Planned time of completion: Fall 2022.

 ## Installation